-This creamy pumpkin soup with coconut milk is a nourishing warm bowl of goodness.
-It’s easy, well-spiced, and a delightful way to eat your veggies.
+This creamy vegan pumpkin soup with coconut milk is a nourishing, warm bowl of goodness.
+It’s easy, well-spiced, and a delightful way to eat veggies.

 What You Need to Make It

-- Curry powder: Any curry powder you prefer, I usually use Keen’s Curry Powder
+- Curry powder: Use any curry powder you prefer.
+We make this with Keen’s Curry Powder.

-- Ground Ginger: Ground ginger adds a kick of spice
+- Ground Ginger: Ground ginger adds a kick of spice.
+If you don’t like ginger, leave it out.

 - Carrots: Fresh chopped carrots are lovely here.
 Peel them or not, it’s up to you!
-(I don’t peel them for this recipe)
+(We don’t peel them for this recipe).

 - Lemon juice: Lemon juice added at the end brings just the right amount of acidity to this soup, so good!

 - Coriander: If you like coriander, finish your soup off with a generous sprinkle of it.
-If not, you can swap for basil or leave it out altogether.
+If you’re not a fan, swap it for other fresh herbs like basil or parsley.
+Or leave it out altogether.

 📖 Recipe